JFtechOfficial/mac-automation-scripts/README.md

 pip install yeelight
 ```
 * Insert the lightbulb IP address in the `yeelight_bulb.py` file
-* Open BTT and aelect the Custom Applescript Slider Widget in the Touchbar section
+* Open BTT and select Custom Applescript Slider Widget in the Touchbar section
 * Open its Predefined Action
 * Insert the path of the `yeelight_bulb.py` file into the Applescript

 ---
 ## Other stuff
-* tip-tap trackpad gestures added.
+* Tip-Tap trackpad gestures added.
 Switch between tabs in Safari
-* app switcher widget added to the Touchbar
+* App switcher widget added to the Touchbar